 Prepare your sweet corn.
 If you are using fresh corn, boil 1 large or two small ears of corn in your pressure cooker.
 No need to put it under pressure, just use it as a regular pot.
 Boil for 10 minutes then cut the kernels off the cobs.
 You’ll need about one cup.

-In a large bowl, stir the hot water into the masa harina and baking powder and let sit while you prepare the lard.
+In a large bowl, stir the hot water into the masa harina, salt and baking powder and let sit while you prepare the lard.

-In a separate bowl, beat the lard with the baking powder and salt until fluffy.
+In a separate bowl, beat the lard until fluffy.
 Or as fluffy as you can get it.
 In a kitchen you would use an electric mixer fitted with a paddle.
 Since we’re on a sailboat without such culinary luxuries, we are going to beat the lard by hand with a large metal spoon.
 Beat for at least 3 minutes.
 Your captain likes you strengthening your arm muscles like this.

 Next fold the lard into the masa mixture, add the chicken broth, anise seed and sweet corn.
 Beat for another couple minutes.
 Then set aside and take a break.
 Might be a good time to have a Cerveza.